-- The condition may occur in severe course of Systemic connective tissue diseases: that Myositis (including at dermatomyositis in children), blood poisoning (Sepsis), Macrophage activation syndrome (MAS), Poisoning, Snakebite, Cancer with more.
+In the disease mechanism, fluid from the blood (plasma) penetrates through the blood vessel walls and into the connective tissue.
+This causes swelling with fluid accumulation.
+The condition can occur with a severe course of Systemic connective tissue diseases: that Myositis (including at dermatomyositis in children), blood poisoning (Sepsis), Macrophage activation syndrome (MAS), Poisoning, Snakebite, Cancer with more.

 - Allergic reaction

 - DRESS syndrome (severe drug reaction)